-Data elements regarding baseline demographic and clinical characteristics will be assessed at index or based on a 2-year baseline period prior to the index date (i.e., date of vaccination with ABRYSVO for ABRYSVO vaccinated individuals, date of vaccination with another vaccine for contemporary vaccinated controls, and assigned index date for contemporary unvaccinated controls).
+Data elements regarding baseline demographic and clinical characteristics will be assessed at index or based on a 2-year baseline period prior to the index date (ie, date of vaccination with ABRYSVO for ABRYSVO vaccinated individuals, date of vaccination with another vaccine for contemporary vaccinated controls, and assigned index date for contemporary unvaccinated controls).
 The demographic and clinical characteristics that will be assessed may include, but are not limited to, those that are listed below.
-The final list of baseline characteristics will be defined in the SAP based on feasibility and availability.
-All diagnoses, procedures, and medications will be identified by the ICD-10-CM diagnosis codes, ICD-10-PCS (procedure coding system) codes, CPT, or HCPCS procedure codes, and generic drug names, as appropriate (Annex 3 Table A-2 and Annex 3 Table A-3; codes listed in the Annexes will be reviewed and updated in the SAP as necessary).
+The final list of baseline characteristics will be defined in the statistical analysis plan (SAP) based on feasibility and availability.
+All diagnoses, procedures, and medications will be identified by the ICD-10-CM diagnosis codes, International Classification of Diseases, Tenth Revision, Procedure Coding System (ICD-10-PCS) codes, CPT, or Healthcare Common Procedure Coding System [HCPCS] procedure codes, and generic drug names, as appropriate (Annex 3 Table A-2 and Annex 3 Table A-3; codes listed in the Annexes will be reviewed and updated in the SAP as necessary).